hyperledger-labs/weft/README.md

 **This therefore gives you the ability to use both the SDKs, and the peer commands to interact with microfab.**

-## Use with IBP Instance
+## Use with IBM Blockchain Platform Instance

-It is recommended to use the [Ansible IBP Collection] to update, and maintain an IBP instance in production.
+It is recommended to use the [Ansible IBP Collection]() to update, and maintain an IBP instance in production.
 Ansible tasks are available that can create identies, and deploy chaincodes.
 It produces the gateway connection profile as JSON that can be used directly in the application.

 The identities are in the IBP json format.
 Import these into an application wallet as follows.